Planned And Logical Sequence Of Teaching Reading

 The human brain is not naturally wired to read; it must be trained through structured instruction.
 According to the dual-route theory, reading involves two pathways:

-1. In practice, Phonological route: Decoding words by sounding them out.
-2. Lexical route: Recognizing whole words instantly.
+1. That's why Phonological route: Decoding words by sounding them out.
+Lexical route: Recognizing whole words instantly.

 A planned and logical sequence of teaching reading strengthens both pathways.
-So phonemic awareness and phonics develop the phonological route, while repeated exposure to high-frequency words enhances the lexical route.
+Phonemic awareness and phonics develop the phonological route, while repeated exposure to high-frequency words enhances the lexical route.
 This dual approach ensures that students can read both familiar and novel words efficiently.

 Neuroscientists also